Patancheru

-Patancheru is located in the north western end of Hyderabad.
+Patancheru, also known as Patancheruvu, is located in the north western end of Hyderabad.
 It is an industrial zone located about 32 km from the city centre on the Hyderabad-Solapur highway, and around 18 km from HITEC City.
 Earlier, it was the headquarters of Bidar and Gulshanabad revenue divisions.
 It has a number of temples built between 12th and 15th centuries.
 Patancheru is home to ICRISAT, and many pharmaceutical manufacturers, which has resulted in the local river water being the most drug polluted water in the world.